sueszli/notionBackup/README.md

   - you have to also format the minified html code and remove css like `white-space: pre-wrap;`

-- **exports can't be imported back in:** once you're out, you're out

-  - you can't import your markdown or html exports back into notion and there are no other note taking apps / html editors that are as nice as notion either. once you export the pages it's a lot harder to edit them again. therefore exports are kind of a one-way street.

 this tool is here to help you with all of that.

 you just have to: